 The Best Chicken Marinade Recipe

-Best Chicken Marinade Recipe – This Best Chicken Marinade Recipe is always a favorite!
-It’s an easy chicken marinade that comes together in minutes for the best grilled chicken or baked chicken you’ve ever tasted!
+Best Chicken Marinade Recipe – An easy chicken marinade that comes together in minutes for the best grilled chicken or baked chicken you’ve ever tasted!

 For years now, we’ve used this simple grilled chicken marinade that I quickly throw together when grilling chicken.
 It uses ingredients that you’ll most likely have on hand.
 If not, I urge you to buy them the next time you are at the grocery store, along with your favorite cuts of chicken and make it!
 It makes the perfect marinade for the best grilled chicken I’ve ever had!